 If you have been in Rochdale town centre recently you may have noticed a number of murals that have appeared on some of the buildings.
-These depictions known collectively as ‘Rochdale Uprising’ have been brought to Rochdale by a number of artists who have worked in conjunction with the local council to produce twelve new murals in and around the town.
+These Rochdale Murals depict collectively what is known as ‘Rochdale Uprising’, and have been brought to Rochdale by a number of artists who have worked in conjunction with the local council to produce twelve new murals in and around the town.
 The purpose of these images is not only to inspire but to remind us of our industrial heritage.

 One picture featured within this post is a tribute to the women of the cotton weaving industry by an artist known as Tankpetrol.
 This image can be seen on Baillie Street at the rear of The Wheatsheaf Centre, which back in 1910 was the site of a woollen mill.

 This particular mural on its canvas of brick is a nod to the role women played in the cotton industry.
 It is based on a mid twentieth century photograph and depicts a woman ironing and mending a piece of cloth with meticulous care.
 Historically when cloth was woven on the loom it then had to be carefully inspected for imperfections and defects were usually repaired by hand operations.
 The process known as ‘burling’ is the removal of any foreign matter, for example in cotton fabrics these could be loose fibres.
 In the image the woman is ironing the cloth and this would be to even out its surface both to give it a smooth finish and to give it equal weight for market.
 This burling and mending process would almost exclusively be carried out by women, it was a highly skilled work and any imperfections found in the cloth would have been deducted from their wage.